RECIPE BY: Jack D Harding

 - Preheat oven to 350F.

-- Grease a mini donut pan (you can make these in a larger donut pan, but it will wield less donuts and take a longer time to bake).
+- Grease a mini donut pan (you can make these in a larger donut pan, but it will wield fewer donuts and take a longer time to bake).

 - Transfer the filling into a piping bag and carefully pipe into the donut pan.